Are Large Language Models Capable of Generating Human-Level Narratives?: Limitations

 For both discourse-level comparison ($\S$ \ref{sec:data_collect_annotate}) and better machine storytelling ($\S$ \ref{sec:enhance}) which require in-depth human annotation, we limit our experiment to GPT-4 generated narratives.
 While we believe the conclusions are applicable to other LLMs such as Claude, Llama, Gemini, etc., their generations are not direct assessed.

 Another limitation is that our research primarily focuses on English-based LLMs and resources.
+Our initial focus on English allows us to establish the discourse-level framework before expanding to others.
 Future research can look into expanding this scope to include multilingual language models and diverse linguistic resources.
 This expansion could help to better understand and predict flavors across different cultural and linguistic contexts, potentially uncovering unique insights and flavor combinations that are specific to various cuisines and regional preferences.

+Earlier studies, such as \citet{Huang2021UncoveringIG}, have identified the presence of gender biases within this dataset.
+Consequently, we want to point out that generating stories using our pipeline may also be at risk of perpetuating and intensifying these biases.